SiobhanP1/tm-club-survey-analysis/README.md

 ### Future Features

-ADD ADDITIONAL

-* Create a method within the Club class that calculates the percentage of members that participated in the survey.
+* Create a method within the 'Club' class that calculates the percentage of members that participated in the survey.

 ## Data Model